radumarias/ciphershell-kotlin/rencfsAndroid/README.md

 2. Cargo Android Build needs to finds the python executable in PATH, alias python to python3: sudo ln -s "$(which python3)" /usr/local/bin/python

+Before pushing:
+- Run `./gradlew prePushCheck` to verify formatting.
+- Fix issues with `./gradlew spotlessApply` if needed.